ltlian/ef-core-standalone-migrations/README.md

 This script can be run in the newly created `Music_Main` database.
 The database should now be in a state usable by the API.

 > _By default, the database state is not validated on startup.
-If the database and application are not in the same migration state, errors will not manifest until an invalid query is made._
+If the database and application are not in the same migration state, errors will not manifest until an invalid query is made.
+Since our runtime application no longer has a reference to the migrations assembly, it is also not able to compare its state during startup._

 For more notes on applying migrations using this approach, check out [/src/MusicLibrary.Persistence.SqlServer/README.md](/src/MusicLibrary.Persistence.SqlServer/README.md)